 The Council carries out a rolling programme to ensure that all Property, Plant and Equipment measured at current value is revalued at least every five years, and those valuations are materially correct.
-During 2020-21 almost all the Council's properties have been revalued.
-Bruton Knowles have valued most of the Council's operational property assets including The Pulse, Stratford Park Leisure Centre, Museum in the Park, Gossington Depot, The Ship Inn, Littlecombe Business Park, Ebley Mill and the main car parks.
-Savills have revalued the council houses.
-Other property valuations such as the smaller car parks were carried out by internal valuers.
+During 2020/21 almost all the Council's properties were revalued.
+In 2021/22 Vickery Holman have valued property assets including Brimscombe Port Mill, Littlecombe Business Park, Littlecombe Business Park - Unit 7A and Cashes Green Youth and Social Centre.
+The Council's internal valuers have revalued the council houses, as well as public conveniences and car parks.

 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-Revaluations are as at 31 March 2021.
+Revaluations are as at 31 March 2022.